A man and woman sit on couch looking at paper documents.

 When shouldn’t you get a credit card?

-• You’ve already applied for other cards.
+• You’ve applied for other cards recently.
 Applying for multiple credit cards in a short time frame triggers multiple hard credit checks, which may hurt your credit score.
 It’s best to wait between applications.

 When should you get a second credit card?

-If your current credit cards have high fees, you might consider a new credit card without an annual fee.
+However, before you open a second credit card account, consider the costs.
+If your current rewards credit card has high fees, you might consider a new credit card without an annual fee.
 That way, you won’t increase your expenses.
+Discover has no annual fee on any of our cards.

 Next steps